Zion (Latter Day Saints): History

 Teachings about Zion, the New Jerusalem and the accompanying destruction of unrepentant Gentiles to build the New Jerusalem added to the existing conflict between Latter Day Saints and their non-Latter Day Saint neighbors.
 This made it difficult for the Latter Day Saints to build Zion.
 By July 1833, Smith said he received an additional revelation stating that Zion was the pure in heart.
 The Latter Day Saints no longer viewed the building of Zion as imminent.
-A revelation in December of 1833 through Smith states the belief that the Latter Day Saints were unable to establish Zion in "consequence of their transgressions."
+A revelation in December 1833 through Smith states the belief that the Latter Day Saints were unable to establish Zion in "consequence of their transgressions".
 The revelation says that among the Saints there were "jarrings, and contentions, and envyings, and strifes, and lustful and covetous desires among them; therefore by these things they polluted their inheritances."
 Instead, Joseph Smith began teaching that "The whole of North and South America is Zion, the mountain of the Lord's house is in the center of North and South America.".
 The Latter Day Saints were finally driven from Missouri in 1838 as a consequence of the Mormon War and Governor Lilburn Boggs' Extermination Order.

 On March 1, 1842, Smith wrote 13 statements of belief which would later be adopted as the faith's articles of faith.
 He wrote that "Zion will be built on the American continent."
 For the rest of the century, Latter Day Saints were encouraged to gather to Zion by gathering to the centers of the church population in different places in America, such as Nauvoo, Illinois and Utah.
 However, in the twentieth century, Zion began to be reinterpreted as a spiritual gathering where one changed their heart rather than their home.
 After this time, the concept of Zion as a specific piece of geography (Jackson County, Missouri) began to lose its importance.
 Zion also became a euphemism for wherever the Saints were gathered.
 "In Missouri and Illinois, Zion had been a city; in Utah, it was a landscape of villages; in the urban diaspora, it was the ward with its extensive programs."